-- · Raise awareness on the values of biodiversity and engage various sectors including media, business sector, youth and women groups and local communities in conservation activities and in implementing the Communication, Education and Public Awareness Strategy - Promote nature-based and community-based sustainable tourism and ecotourism - Integrate biodiversity into agriculture to ensure the development of diverse and sustainable crops and sustainable agricultural practices
+- 1. Raise awareness on the values of biodiversity and engage various sectors including the media, business sector, youth and women groups and local communities in conservation activities - 2.
+Mainstream sectoral plans, policies, and national planning - 3.
+Promote nature-based and community-based sustainable tourism and ecotourism